tenseijs/tensei/packages/docs/1.0/customization/resource-tools.md

 ### Routing

-Often, you will need to define Laravel routes that are called by your tool.
-When Nova generates your tool, it creates a `routes/api.php` routes file.
-If needed, you may use this file to define any routes your tool requires.
+Often, you will need to define Laravel routes that are called by your plugin.
+When Nova generates your plugin, it creates a `routes/api.php` routes file.
+If needed, you may use this file to define any routes your plugin requires.

-All routes within this file are automatically defined inside a route group by your tool's `ToolServiceProvider`.
-The route group specifies that all routes within the group should receive a `/nova-vendor/tool-name` prefix, where `tool-name` is the "kebab-case" name of your tool.
+All routes within this file are automatically defined inside a route group by your plugin's `PluginServiceProvider`.
+The route group specifies that all routes within the group should receive a `/nova-vendor/plugin-name` prefix, where `plugin-name` is the "kebab-case" name of your plugin.
 So, for example, `/nova-vendor/stripe-inspector`.
-You are free to modify this route group definition, but take care to make sure your Nova tool will co-exist with other Nova packages.
+You are free to modify this route group definition, but take care to make sure your Nova plugin will co-exist with other Nova packages.

 :::danger Routing Authorization

-When building routes for your tool, you should **always** add authorization to these routes using Laravel gates or policies.
+When building routes for your plugin, you should **always** add authorization to these routes using Laravel gates or policies.
 :::

 ### Assets

-When Nova generates your tool, `resources/js` and `resources/sass` directories are generated for you.
-These directories contain your tool's JavaScript and Sass stylesheets.
-The primary files of interest in these directories are: `resources/js/components/Tool.vue` and `resources/sass/tool.scss`.
+When Nova generates your plugin, `resources/js` and `resources/sass` directories are generated for you.
+These directories contain your plugin's JavaScript and Sass stylesheets.
+The primary files of interest in these directories are: `resources/js/components/Plugin.vue` and `resources/sass/plugin.scss`.

-The `Tool.vue` file is a single-file Vue component that contains your tool's front-end.
-From this file, you are free to build your tool however you want.
-Your tool can make HTTP requests using Axios, which is available globally.
+The `Plugin.vue` file is a single-file Vue component that contains your plugin's front-end.
+From this file, you are free to build your plugin however you want.
+Your plugin can make HTTP requests using Axios, which is available globally.
 In addition, the `moment.js` and `underscore.js` libraries are globally available.

-#### Resource Tool Properties
+#### Resource Plugin Properties

-Your resource tool's `Tool.vue` component receives several Vue `props`: `resourceName`, `resourceId`, and `field`.
-The `resourceId` property contains the primary key of the resource the tool is currently attached to.
+Your resource plugin's `Plugin.vue` component receives several Vue `props`: `resourceName`, `resourceId`, and `field`.
+The `resourceId` property contains the primary key of the resource the plugin is currently attached to.
 You may use the `resourceId` when making requests to your controllers.
-The `field` property provides access to any tool [options](#tool-options) that may be available:
+The `field` property provides access to any plugin [options](#plugin-options) that may be available:

 ```js
 const issuesRefunds = this.field.issuesRefunds;